|

 desperate mission to save their son and prevent the

-This is another Hitchcock masterpiece.
-An uninvolved American
+This is another Hitchcock master class in suspense.
+An American

-couple's son is kidnapped after a dying secret agent divulges
+couple, vacationing in French Morocco, has their son kidnapped after a dying secret agent divulges

 important information to the boy's father.
 This puts into action